gadomski/bradygadomski.com/contents/updates/index.md

 We'll try to post some updates here as planning progresses.
 Can't wait to see you in September!

+# August 27, 2015

+I added a note about the cost to camp at Lake Siskiyou.
+It is $5 per person plus $5 per car, plus tax.

+&mdash; Pete

 # August 25, 2015

 Due to ongoing fires at and around the Bar 717, we have been forced to change the location of our wedding celebration to Mount Shasta, California.